joecgo/GenevaEngine/README.md

 ```

 ### Soft Bodies
-Here is an aexample of a slightly more complex [Construct](#construct) called the SoftBox.
+Here is an example of a slightly more complex [Construct](#construct) called the SoftBox.

 ![Soft Box gif](https://raw.githubusercontent.com/joecgo/GenevaEngine/main/Documentation/gifs/SoftBox.gif)

 It appears to be a box, but it is actually a drawing of a box around a composite of 5 circles connected by 8 joints.
 I apply force to the central body to create movement and jumping behavior.

 ![Soft Box Debug gif](https://raw.githubusercontent.com/joecgo/GenevaEngine/main/Documentation/gifs/SoftBoxDebug.gif)